OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/README.md

 >
 > > This being said...
 You will see in this project that there is a data-cache that can be used,
 > > at least, in the case of the REST Server (also part of this project, and heavily used in the `RESTNavServer`).
-> > This cache can be pinged and used from REST requests; as such, it has a JSON format...,
+> > This cache can be pinged and used from REST requests; as such, it supports a JSON format...,
 > > the requirements sound a lot like the ones SignalK is addressing.
 > >
-> > **The remaining point would be to agree on the JSON Schema to use, and there no standard about that yet.**
+> > **The remaining point would be to agree on the JSON Schema to use, but there is no standard about that yet.**

 --------
 This NMEAMultiplexer will deal with NMEA Data, in input, as well as for output, in order to preserve - as much as possible - compatibility with other programs.
 Everyone understands NMEA.
 The "only" exception to this rule will be the structure of the data cache, which brings us back to the note above...

-This NMEAMultiplexer can use any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), produce any output (File, Serial, TCP, UDP, WebSockets...), and use a REST API on top of that.
+This NMEAMultiplexer can
+- use many input protocols (File, Serial, TCP, UDP, WebSockets, Sensors, Computations, ...)
+- produce many outputs (File, Serial, TCP, UDP, WebSockets...)
+- and use a REST API on top of that.

 At the heart of this lies a small http server ([part of this project](../http-tiny-server/README.md)), designed to run on _very small_ boards, like a Raspberry Pi Zero, and with possibly _no_ Internet access.
 > _Warning_ ⚠️: It is not designed to scale as an enterprise server!